Web3WMG/GenerateArea/README.md

 - Replace the logo and favicon located in ```assets/default/img/``` with your own.
 - Setup SMTP (see below for some services you can use).
 - All done!
+### iFastNet Coupon Code
+You can get a 29% discount on any iFastNet paid product by using GAREA29!
 ### SMTP
 Here are some widely used SMTP services.
 They have free plans with some limitations, most importantly though, they are compatible with GenerateArea.
 - [Mailgun](https://www.mailgun.com/).